 2 teaspoons Hungley curry powder (or Indian curry powder)

 1 teaspoon shrimp paste

-What is hungley powder?
-It is a blend of spices, originally from Burma, sold in bags with a vintage look.
-If you don't have any, simply substitute curry powder, the smell and taste are relatively similar.
+What is Hungley powder?
+It is a blend of spices, originally from Burma, sold in vintage-looking bags.
+If you don't have any, simply substitute Indian curry powder, the smell and taste are quite similar.